peng00bo00/peng00bo00_previous_blog/about.md

 **Hi there!**

-My name is **Bo Peng (彭博)**, a PhD graduate from [NYU Abu Dhabi](https://nyuad.nyu.edu/en/).  in civil engineering.
-Alongside my PhD, I also completed a second master's degree in computer science through [Georgia Tech's OMSCS program](https://omscs.gatech.edu/).
-I am passionate about computer graphics (CG), particularly in the field of geometry geometry modeling and processing.
-Additionally, my research experience includes machine learning and computer vision.
-This blog is my platform to share and document the insights and knowledge I've gained throughout this journey.
+My name is **Bo Peng (彭博)**, and I hold a PhD in civil engineering from [NYU Abu Dhabi](https://nyuad.nyu.edu/en/).
+Alongside my doctoral studies, I also completed a second master's degree in computer science through [Georgia Tech's OMSCS program](https://omscs.gatech.edu/).
+My passion lies in computer graphics (CG), particularly in geometry modeling and processing.
+Additionally, my research experience spans computer vision (CV), machine learning (ML), and deep learning (DL).
+This blog serves as a platform to share and document the insights and knowledge I've gained from my academic and research journey.
+My goal is to contribute to the convergence of engineering, computer science, and emerging technologies.

 ## Education
 - **New York University Abu Dhabi** <span style="float:right">2019.09 - 2024.05</span> \